-A CNA is a health care professional who is licensed to provide basic medical care to individual patients.
-The CNA works under the supervision of a licensed practical nurse or registered nurse.
-For anyone who has worked as a Certified Nursing Assistant (CNA), obtaining and maintaining your certification takes a few steps.
+A Certified Nursing Assistant (CNA) is a healthcare professional who is licensed to provide basic medical care to individual patients.
+He or she works under the supervision of a licensed practical nurse or registered nurse.
+For anyone who is interested in working as one, obtaining and maintaining your certification only takes a few steps.

 In order to become a Certified Nursing Assistant, you will need to complete the following steps:

-With the completion of these requirements, be aware of the renewal requirement of your certification in order to maintain your health care practice.
+With the completion of these requirements, you should then know the renewal requirement of your certification in order to maintain your practice.

 If you move, it is important to notify your state’s CNA Registry of your new address because forms will be sent to this address.
 If you do not receive your form within three months before your certification is going to expire, contact the CNA Registry directly.
 In most states, the CNA Registry is part of the Department of Health, but if you are not sure how to contact the Registry, talk to your employer or school.

 During the re-certification process, the CNA Registry will perform a routine background check.
 If you have been arrested, charged with, or convicted of any crime (felony or misdemeanor, but not traffic offenses), you are required to report this information to the CNA Registry.

 When the background check is performed, any information about criminal acts that are found can jeopardize your re-certification process.
 If you have not had any legal difficulties, this is a quick process that you will not need to provide any information for.

 Another part of the re-certification process is a verification of your continuing education or mandatory training requirements.
 If you have let your license lapse significantly, you may be required to complete additional training or continuing education hours in order to regain your certification.

 For those with a certification that has not yet expired, you will need to provide the CNA Registry with proof that you have completed the mandatory educational hours required by your state.